Motor Babble: Morphology Driven Coordinated Control of Articulated Characters

-Locomotion in humans and animals is highly coordinated, with many joints moving together.
-Learning similar coordinated locomotion in articulated virtual characters, in the absence of reference motion data, is a challenging task due to the high number of degrees of freedom and the redundancy that comes with it.
-In this paper, we present a method for learning locomotion for virtual characters in a low dimensional latent space which defines how different joints move together.
-We introduce a technique called motor babble, wherein a character interacts with its environment by actuating its joints through uncoordinated, low-level (motor) excitations, resulting in a corpus of motion data from which a manifold latent space is extracted.
-Dimensions of the extracted manifold define a wide variety of synergies pertaining to the character and, through reinforcement learning, we train the character to learn locomotion in the latent space by selecting a small set of appropriate latent dimensions, along with learning the corresponding policy.
+Locomotion in humans and animals is highly coordinated.
+Learning similar coordinated locomotion in virtual characters without reference motion data is challenging due to high dimensionality and redundancy.
+This paper presents a method for learning locomotion in a low-dimensional latent space defining joint coordination.
+We introduce "motor babble," where a character interacts with its environment through uncoordinated motor excitations.
+This generates a motion corpus from which a manifold latent space is extracted.
+Dimensions of this manifold represent character synergies.
+Using reinforcement learning, we train the character to locomote in this latent space by selecting appropriate dimensions and learning the corresponding policy.

 Highlights Video